 3.5.12.3.4 Preflight check.
 The amplified preflight check shall include a before exterior check, if required, and the exterior and interior checks.
 The amplified checklist shall emphasize that the preflight is not intended to be a detailed mechanical inspection and that the order is a recommended sequence only.
 In addition the expanded sub-steps shall not need to be memorized or accomplished in a certain order.
-The preflight may be made as comprehensive as conditions warrant at the discretion of the pilot.
+The preflight may be made as comprehensive as conditions warrant at the discretion of the pilot/UAS Mission Commander.
+UAS manuals shall include a thorough preflight of the ground control station and supporting equipment.